jpswade/jpswade.github.io/_posts/2012-07-24-acer-aspire-desktop-m1610-drivers.md

 No virus I personally run it with Avira(My Linux Lap), AvastaPro (My Laptop) and Norto Pro (My Desktop)</pre>

 In addition to that, the torrent would not complete and was left at 64%, I decided to see what I was actually downloading anyway and opened the &#8220;Acer Aspire Desktop M1610 Intel Pentium Dual Core-Windows Vista X86 Complete Factory Drivers.rar&#8221;, which contained a &#8220;Acer Aspire Desktop M1610 Intel Pentium Dual Core-Windows Vista X86 Complete Factory Drivers.exe&#8221;.
-I&#8217;m not convinced.
+I'm not convinced.
 So I figured:

   1. I can get these Vista drivers from the official Acer website and probably use them on Windows 7.
   2. This torrent probably contains a virus.